Green Part 2

 “You want to be interesting.
 You want to be important.
 You want to be liked.
 You want people to be swarming around you.
 You want to be amusing.”
 The ghost says slowly.

-“You want to be all sorts of things.
+“You want company and recognition, am I wrong?
 The way you were eager to make friends..
 You want people to feel the same eagerness with you.”

 “Please..
-What is going on, ghost!”
-The little highness shouts in terror as the people of the village awaken and
+What is going on!”
+The little highness shouts in terror as the people of the village awaken and begin to holler.

-“Little highness.”
+“Little highness.
+Dear, little highness.”
 The ghost starts, staring calmly at the little highness, almost as if in reassurance.

 “I will push you from this balcony and you will fall.
-After your body hits the gravel ground, your soul will turn into a cloud.
+After your body hits the ground, your soul will turn into a cloud.
 A rain cloud.
 A rain cloud that will disperse all the fire and save your people.
 You wanted to be admired, recognized, liked, and you will be remembered.
 You will be all those things, people will praise you for saving them.
-People will marvel at the sight of your graceful rain drops.
+People will marvel at the sight of your graceful rain drops, companying you with sounds of rejoice.
 And people will bury your body, remembering your bravery.”

 The little highness stood there in silence but trembling, as the little highness stared at the ghost, listening to their words carefully.